torvalds/linux/Documentation/arch/x86/intel_txt.rst

 This code works with 32bit, 32bit PAE, and 64bit (x86_64) kernels.

 In BIOS, the user must enable:  TPM, TXT, VT-x, VT-d.
-Not all BIOSes allow these to be individually enabled/disabled and the screens in which to find them are BIOS-specific.
+Analt all BIOSes allow these to be individually enabled/disabled and the screens in which to find them are BIOS-specific.